The 10 Best Fantasy Books Ever Written!

 Buy The Dwarves here

-Best Fantasy Series - The Broken Empire trilogy, by Mark Lawrence.
+Best Fantasy Books Ever Written - The Broken Empire trilogy, by Mark Lawrence.
 Photo Credit: His and Hers Book Club

 As a child, there’s a horror in discovering the limitations of the ones you love.
 The time you find that your mother cannot keep you safe, your tutor makes a mistake, that the wrong path must be taken because the grown-ups lack the strength to take the right one...
 Each of those moments is the theft of your childhood, each of them a blow that kills some part of the child you were, leaving another part of the man exposed, a new creature, tougher but tempered with bitterness and disappointment.